vacp2p/vac.dev/open-problems.md

 * How do we keep quality peers while being forgiving with nodes with fewer resources or that are syncing?
 * Can we handle our peers in a way that prevents eclipse attacks?
 * Can we give each peer a score and select the best one based on it?
-* Which parameters should be considered in the score?
-Can we make the score Waku-specific?
+* Can we integrate Waku-specific features into the score and/or the bad-behavior metric?
-* What kind of behavior should we consider as bad?
-Can we make it Waku-specific?

 This not only involves an efficient peer discovery strategy, which gives us a pool of peers to select from, but also strategies to select the ones we are interested in and drop connections with the ones we are not.
-Protocols like GossipSub have their [score](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#the-score-function)](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#the-score-function) and its something that can be used as a baseline, but unfortunately does not take into account Waku specifics.
+Protocols like GossipSub have their [score](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#the-score-function)](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#the-score-function) and it's something that can be used as a baseline, but unfortunately does not take into account Waku specifics.

 # Further Research Collaboration Opportunities